bigrivi/better_crud/docs/en/docs/index.md

 BetterCRUD is a way to dynamically generate routes by combining your model with the crud decorator,I believe bring you a different development experience

+You only need to configure some crud options and define your model to produce powerful CRUD functions

 ```python
 @crud(
     router,